Nurturing the Artists of Tomorrow for the Audiences of Today

 A project budget to be managed with the Associate Producer.
 This will be set on a project-by-project basis

-If you are interested in applying for one of the venue residencies please make sure you now read the 2016 Artist Call-Out tab.
-The deadline for applications is Friday 17th June 2016 at midday.
+If you are interested in applying for one of the venue residencies please make sure you now read the Artist Call-Out tab.
+The deadline for applications for the latest round is Friday 11th August at midday.

-Platfform is made possible with generous support from Arts Council Wales and Esmée Fairbairn Foundation.
+Platfform is made possible with generous support from Arts Council Wales and The Esmée Fairbairn Foundation.

 We’re always on the look-out for new partnerships and collaborators, so if you’re interested in working with us please contact Olivia Harris our Associate Producer at email@example.com.